-I was sad to now be missing two pieces of this set but I was thinking about the blessing that this little girl loves Baby Jesus so much and that I have had six grandchildren now play with this set.
-I couldn't stay sad about that missing hay bale and shepherd's staff for long!
+I was sad to now be missing a piece of this set but I was thinking about the blessing that this little girl loves Baby Jesus so much and that I have had six grandchildren now play with this set.
+I couldn't stay sad about that missing shepherd's staff for long!
 I was truly just filled with thanksgiving for our blessings as a family.
-The grandkids' nativity would be just fine missing a couple of pieces.
+The grandkids' nativity would be just fine missing a piece.
 Frankly, we are lucky to still have all the primary characters after all those kids and especially with three sets of little tiny hands on them at one time.

 As we were putting up Christmas that year, I reached down into one of the boxes, and there, sealed in the plastic bag I stored the nativity set in, was THE shepherd's hook!
 Now, you could say I never took it out but let me be clear here.
 Even my husband remarked how he had noticed when I placed the shepherd's hook in his hand the day I put the set on display.
 I remembered having done it!
 We had moved couch cushions.
 We had moved the furniture.
 We had been through all the kids' toybox in their toy closet.
 Yet, here it was, in its original bag, waiting to join the set again!

-We have lost the bale of hay but we found a lot more than a shepherd's hook that day.
-I will be forever reminded of a babe's fascination with the miracle of Christmas, with a now 17-year-old cat's fascination at the animal witnesses to the miracle, and that things are just things.
+We found a lot more than a shepherd's hook that day.
+I will be forever reminded of a babe's fascination with the miracle of Christmas, with a now 18-year-old cat's fascination at the animal witnesses to the miracle, and that things are just things.
 It's the memories associated with them that make them special.
 This Gram is thankful for Spirit reminding her that they are ever-present.
 I will never forget that shepherd's hook in that bag.
 There is no way on earth it could have been there.
 I placed it in the shepherd's hand when I put it on display.
 Isn't God amazing?
 What a blessing now as we have seven grandchildren who have played with this set!

 Until next time, may you continue to feel Spirit's unending love in your heart as they make sure we are taken care of on a daily basis.
 May you continue to notice the little things for that is where the wonder lives!